strimzi/proposals/067-kraft-jbod-support.md

 The volume / directory used for the metadata log might change in several situations:
 * When a user changes the `kraftMetadata` flag and moves it to another volume
 * When the volume originally used for the metadata is removed
-* When a new volume with lower volume ID is added to the JBOD list
+* When a new volume with lower volume ID is added to the JBOD list and the `kraftMetadata` flag is not set

 Changes to the `metadata.log.dir` always require rolling update of the affected Kafka nodes.
 The change of the directory will be handled in the Kafka start-up scripts in our container image.